itsyadavRajkumar/Bill-Generation/README.md

-# MERN Stack Invoicing Application
+# MERN Stack Bill-Generation Application
 Built with the MERN stack (MongoDB, Express, React and NodeJS).